microsoft/azure-pipelines-tasks/docs/preview.md

 Newly created tasks always start at 0.x preview.
 They should have a few sprints of usage before going to 1.x.

 We can't force one stable version because there is another desire to make breaking changes in tasks that require user interaction.
 For example, new required fields or deprecating an option.
 For that reason, each major version should have an adoption message in the json which is localized and displayed when advertising the new version.
 Task authors must create a new major version in significant rewrites and breaking changes.
+The editor will ensure the fill in the new appropriate data.
+Issue - going back might require them to add inputs that were dropped.

-A version of a task will use the tools api to either lock to a specific version or range (which is downloaded to a tools cache) or in some cases where appropriate, offer the user the ability to select the version.
+A version of a task will use the [tools api](tools.md) to either lock to a specific version or range (which is downloaded to a tools cache) or in some cases where appropriate, offer the user the ability to select the version.
 That should be a combo box so the user can enter versions of external tools that ship after our product does.
 Very useful for on-prem.

 This also benefits hosted build for tools that can be pulled (packages, zips) where customers have been frustrated by a single locked version that always moves forward.

 We have also had sprints where a task-lib change broke multiple tasks which didn't react.
 At that time, all our tasks just picked up a single defined lib to use.
 We recently added the ability for a task to declare which version of the lib to consume (linked in at build time via npm install or ps-get).
-But if you don't you got the single defined.
+But if you don't, you got the single defined version.
 We need to change it to the task must declare.
 There is an illusion that if I didn't change the task, it will continue to work.
 We need to ensure that is true via libs and tools.

 ## Engineering